AndySw/hire-sift/README.md

 hire-sift
 =========

-An job market API scraper which might evolve into the basis of an analysis tool to understand demand for skills.
+A job market API scraper which might evolve into the basis of an analysis tool to understand demand for skills.
 ---------

 *Target APIs*